How to Be Humble in a Relationship: 15 Charming Ways

 Thus, these simple words can help you to increase trust and build better bonds with others.

-Keep an open mind and an open heart, and always be thankful for the people in your life.
+Keep an open mind and heart, and always be thankful for the people in your life.

 8. Pay attention